GTA-VeteraN/Secy_Recruitment21/README.md

 # Secy_Recruitment21
-This is a CP problem for TASk 6 - CP of the secy recruitment.
+This contains a CP problem in accordance with the Secy Recruitment Task ( TASK 6 - CP ).